To help you understand in further detail the services that we provide, we have put together some frequently asked questions.

 It depends.
 Advice on dealing with a straightforward disciplinary where you expect a warning might take very little time.
 A full tribunal case can be expensive because of the amount of preparation required to do the job properly.
 But you may be covered by an insurance policy.
 We guarantee that we will make our assistance cost-efficient and not to charge anything without agreeing it with you in advance.

 You will still have to pay for expenses (known as ‘disbursements’) such as counsel’s fees, fees for medical records and any experts’ fees; other than these we will not add expenses to your bill.

 If you end the agreement before the case is won or lost, you are liable to pay our costs at the rate of £200 per hour with letters and telephone calls charged at £20 +VAT each unless they last for ten minutes or longer in which case they will be charged at the appropriate proportion of the hourly rate.
 All of these figures include VAT at the standard rate of 20%.

-Maybe.
-If your case is strong.
-Our employee clients are a good mix of insured, privately-paying and no-win no-fee.
+It’s unlikely, unless your case is very strong.
+Our employee clients are a mix of insured and privately-paying.